 “I cannot offer enough praise for the program.
 I know it sounds super cheesy but it helped me learn more about who I am and the things I can achieve just by utilising my strengths and identifying what assets I can apply to a variety of situations.
 If you’re interested in learning not only about leadership but about yourself, you should undertake STRIVE during your time at Charles Sturt University!”

 Ready to brush up your leadership skills with STRIVE?

-You can contact our friendly team to find out more about how you can get the extra skills employers are looking for with CSU’s STRIVE program.
+You can contact our friendly team to find out more about how you can get the extra skills employers are looking for with our STRIVE program.
 You can also read up about other leadership opportunities with our Emerging Leaders series on Insight.